 Scores of people take part in the 1p Savings Challenge every year, and the idea's pretty straightforward.

 How to adapt the challenge if you're skint or flush

-While the concept is simple, what's really important here is that you're thinking about saving and trying to set some money aside – so if the structure of the challenge doesn't work for you, why not adapt it?
+While the concept is simple, what's really important here is that you're thinking about saving and trying to set some money aside – so if the traditional structure of the challenge doesn't work for you, why not adapt it?

 Share with us how you get on – and help inspire others